Contact Us

 Develop specific test cases for each feature or functionality in the application.
 These should cover normal, edge, and error scenarios to ensure robust validation.

-For example, in an online banking platform, test cases might include checking balance updates after a transfer, validating incorrect login attempts, and confirming interest calculations on savings accounts.
+For example, on an online banking platform, test cases might include verifying balance updates after a transfer, validating failed login attempts, and confirming interest calculations on savings accounts.

 Execute testing protocols